jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 As for “them cats that squeeze your guns“, he‘s referring to the “muscle“, “goons“, “shooters“, or bodyguards that a drug dealer must employ to stay safe in the dangerous game of street hustling.

-So specific to the drug game, he‘s telling you that there‘s no reason for you ever to have any drugs on your person.
+So specific to the drug game, he‘s telling you there‘s no reason for you ever to have drugs on your person.
 As the leader, there‘s no reason for you to risk being picked up by the police and found with any drugs on your person.

 Just like Generals don‘t actually do the fighting, drug dealers shouldn‘t be doing the dealing.
 The risk is too great.